D. How do we share your personal data?

 We will never sell, rent or swap your personal data or give it to anyone else for them to use for their own purposes without making that clear to you.
 There are, however, various ways in which we will share your data, as set out below:

-We are part of Connect Group PLC which is a group of companies that share various operations and business processes.
-We may share your personal data with any member of our group in order to fulfil our contractual obligations to you, or because it is in our legitimate interests to do so (for example, whilst you may order a product from us, the delivery of that product might be fulfilled by another member of our group).
-You can see a list of companies within our group within our latest Annual Report and Accounts which can be located on the Connect Group PLC website (investor relations tab) at www.connectgroupplc.com.
+As part of a group of companies commonly owned by Smiths News plc, we share various business operations and processes with our respective businesses.
+Accordingly, we may share your personal data with these businesses in order to fulfil our contractual obligations to you, or because it is in our legitimate interests to do so (for example, whilst you may order a product from us, the delivery of that product might be fulfilled by another of our businesses).
+You can see a list of our businesses within our latest Annual Report and Accounts which can be located on the Smiths News website (investor zone) at www.smithsnews.co.uk.

-Some examples of these third parties will include: Publisher clients, distribution services, credit card processing services, order fulfilment, analytics, website management, information technology and related infrastructure provision, customer service, e-mail service providers for sending transactional and marketing emails, auditing, and other similar services.
+Some examples of these third parties will include: publisher clients, distribution services, sub-contractor services, credit card processing services, accounts payable and accounts receivable services, order fulfilment, analytics, website management, information technology and related infrastructure provision, customer service, e-mail service providers for sending transactional and marketing emails, auditing, and other similar services.

 We may from time to time work with online advertisers, social media platforms and advertising networks to deliver, tailor and measure marketing communications and advertising to you and others, both on the site and elsewhere on the internet (including on social media platforms such as Facebook and Twitter).
 We also use various Google tools to deliver, measure and tailor our online marketing communications and advertising.

 The personal data that these third parties see would never include information such as your bank, credit / debit card or full address details – it relates only to online identifiers such as IP address, data from cookies or similar technologies, or other device related usage information.

 Similarly, we may share certain online identifiers with analytics and search engine providers that assist us in the improvement and optimisation of our site.